chatala1/secops-starters/index.md

 ## Site Overview

-SecOps Starters uses the **Just the Docs** template to deliver fast access to curated cybersecurity knowledge.
+The Security Operators Library uses the **Just the Docs** template to deliver fast access to curated cybersecurity knowledge.
 It’s built for clarity, adaptability, and speed—making it easy to integrate into team documentation, lab environments, or personal playbooks.

 Content areas include:
 - Threat hunting techniques and quick-reference sheets